A regression approach to the two-dataset problem: Estimation of the prediction error

 The model to be used for estimation is either Equation \eqref{eq:RCM common} or \eqref{eq:RCM slide}.
 In addition to this model, we assume error terms to follow the normal distribution with specified mean and variance.
 Then, it becomes the normal linear regression model but the dataset for estimation is restricted to $\mathcal{S}_{j}$.

 For regression coefficients except for the intercept, we assume the hyper-$g$ prior, setting its hyperparameter as $a = 3$ (see \citet{liang-etal-08}).
 Remaining parameters are assumed to follow noninformative prior distributions: the prior for the intercept is proportional to a constant, and the priors for the variances of the regression errors are $\pi ( \sigma_{j}^{2} ) \propto \sigma_{j}^{-2}$ ($j = 0, 1$).
 With this prior specification, posterior means for model parameters are analytically tractable (see, e.g., \citet{miyawaki-maceachern-19}).
+Then, the variances of the regression errors are estimated as their corresponding posterior means.